Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 and some_event_date between batch_date and batch_date_new
 ```

-Inserting into such table is also quite straightforward - we simply insert there the data from both main target table and its "Batch Info" table, plus the information about the current batch, which caused the record to go to history.
+Inserting into such table is also quite straightforward - we simply insert the data from both main target table and its "Batch Info" table, plus the information about the current batch, which caused the record to go to history.

 After that, we can delete the old records from the main target table and insert the new and updated ones, and also update the records in "Batch Info" table with the new values.